 Saturday 27 February 2021

-This week, a couple of friends make wobbly returns from lock down maternity leaves and I reflect upon how incredibly tough the last year must have been for isolated new mums.
-I am not sure how I would have coped without my ‘mum friends’ and toddler groups, even if this did all begin with the baby massage class …
+This week, a couple of friends make wobbly returns from lock down maternity leaves.
+Gosh how incredibly tough the last year must have been for isolated new mums!
+My ‘mum friends’ and toddler groups were essentials in the ‘first-time parent’ survival kit, even if this did all begin with the baby massage class …

 It is true to say that I didn’t find new mother hood the easiest of times!
 I was exhausted, frequently frazzled and struggled to stop my Eldest from crying for, what seemed to be, the entire day!
 In hindsight, it was probably a desperate appeal for help from my poor daughter.
 Maybe, if she made enough noise, somebody capable might appear to rescue her from the clutches of the hapless amateur who had brought her into being!

-Anyway, feeling pretty useless and fearful of the judgemental gaze of the public, I began to avoid leaving the house at all, until my Dad arrived.
-Sensing that I had lost confidence, he booked himself onto the direct train from Manchester Piccadilly on a quest to get me to re-join the world.
+Anyway, feeling pretty useless and fearful of the judgemental public gaze, I began to avoid leaving the house at all, until my Dad arrived.
+Sensing my dwindling confidence, he booked himself aboard the direct train from Manchester Piccadilly on a quest to get me to re-join the world.
 And he wasn’t taking no for an answer!
 He dug out the programme of post-natal classes and told me I was going.
 The session that week… baby massage.

 Managing to leave the house on time is a true logistical challenge for any new mum and on the morning of this fateful day, it was one that I was veering dangerously close to failing.
 Just about time to skim read the reassuring guidance for the class; ‘all you need is a towel and your favourite oil’.
 Simple enough you’d think?
 But I was now on the last minute?
 ‘Oil, oil, oil?‘ I muttered furiously, flinging open the kitchen cupboard to survey my options.
 The olive oil seemed my best bet.
 ‘A bit more sophisticated than sunflower’ I told myself, as I zipped the flagon into my baby bag and raced out of the door.